DarkVador33/SpaceShip/README.md

 ### Installation

-1.Create an account to <a href="https://numverify.com/">https://numverify.com/</a>
+1. Create an account to <a href="https://numverify.com/">https://numverify.com/</a>
-2.Copy your api key and paste it in config.json 3.Launch setup.bat
+2. Copy your api key and paste it in config.json
+3. Launch setup.bat

 ### Usage